What is Helping Babies Survive (HBS)?

-What is the difference between a Master Trainer and a Facilitator?
+What is the difference between an HBS Master Trainer and HBS Facilitator?

-- Master Trainer is someone who has completed a facilitator course, and then has taught two or more facilitator courses (led by a Master Trainer).
-Master Trainers can train facilitators or providers.
+Master trainer is someone who has completed a facilitator course, and then has taught two or more facilitator courses (led by a master trainer).
+Master trainers can train facilitators or providers.

 How much time should be devoted to an HBS Facilitator course?

 Facilitator courses typically consist of one and a half days of the teaching and mentorship training necessary to facilitate training activities abroad.

 I want to join the ECEB+ECSB course but I have already been trained in ECEB, do I need to attend the ECEB portion of the course again?